MohamedTharwat21/deep-activity-rec/README.md

 0. [Results](#results)
 0. [Future Improvements](#Future-Improvements)

-## History
-* The paper -i followed- is uploaded on arxiv.
-[Link](http://arxiv.org/pdf/1607.02643v1.pdf).
-* They - in their work - have collected an expanded Volleyball dataset - which i will use in my training - that is 3 times larger than CVPR submission.
-* I conducted further analysis of experimental results and included comparisons to an additional set of baseline methods.
-* I implemented a variant of their approach to perform spatial pooling strategies over people.

 ## Abstract
 This project investigates **group activity recognition** in volleyball games through an extensive ablation study across **multiple baselines**.